 The story mode starts with Iden Versio working under her father, Admiral Versio’s orders to infiltrate a Rebel cruiser to delete an Imperial message regarding a trap on Endor.
 While fighting during The Battle of Endor, Commander Versio and her team, Inferno Squad, witness the destruction of the second Death Star and have to battle Rebel forces to escape.
 But when Garrick orders Operation: Cinder on their homeworld of Vardos, Iden and her crew member, Del Meeko, disobey orders and help Vardos citizens escape the planet on their Imperial ship.

 The DLC, Battlefront II: Resurrection, concluded both Iden and Del’s story and introduced their daughter, Zay Versio.
 When Iden, Shriv, and Zay look for Del, they stumble onto Project Resurrection and the existence of The First Order, who destroy Hosnian Prime.
-Iden is mortally wounded fighting Hask, and Shriv and Zay are sent by General Leia Organa Solo into the Outer Rim to gather more allies.
+Iden is mortally wounded fighting Hask, and General Leia Organa Solo sends Shriv and Zay into the Outer Rim to gather more allies.

 That is the last we see of Zay and Shriv.
 They appear briefly in Star Wars: Resistance Reborn for a mission, and Zay has two lines in the Rise of Skywalker: Expanded Edition.
 We know that at least Zay is still alive by the time of the Battle of Exegol.
 But the evolution of Inferno Squad as a group and what they fight for could use some more story.
 And there are a few avenues for this to become a reality.